Aimé Leon Dore: History

 In February 2020, ALD released the first-of-its-kind ALD 964, a one-of-one custom 1990 Porsche 964 911 Carrera 4 restored with Porsche's blessing and support, the first time they had lent their official backing to a vintage 911 restoration.
-The project included a video campaign, limited-edition capsule collection, and physical activation at the Deitch gallery on Wooster St. in New York's SoHo district.
+The project included a video campaign, limited-edition capsule collection, and physical activation at the Deitch Gallery on Wooster Street in New York's SoHo district.

-In July 2023, ALD collaborated with Greek Luxury Rib manufacture Technohull and created the Aimé Leon Dore Technohull 38 Grand Sport Power Boat.
+In July 2023, ALD collaborated with Greek luxury rib manufacturer Technohull and created the Aimé Leon Dore Technohull 38 Grand Sport Power Boat.
 Powered by twin 450 horsepower Mercury engines, the boat combines power, endurance, and sportiness, reaching speeds in the range of 90 mph.
 Alongside the boat collaboration, ALD created unique clothing and accessories with Technohull's branding are now resold for higher than the original price.